 Note this: explainer videos are made to promote your business as well as their products or services.
 Everything should be built to make the message you want delivered through the script stand out more, including the songs.

-Think of an animated explainer video as a set of machinery that works together as one — the main story to build the rhythm, the visual design and voice over to help explain the story, value proposition to pitch your sales, and ultimately call to action to get people onboard.
+Think of an animated explainer video as a set of machinery that works together as one — the main story to build the rhythm, the visual design and voice-over to help explain the story, the value proposition to pitch your sales, and ultimately call to action to get people onboard.